fabiankaraben/proexamples-com/content/javascript/hello-world.md

 This example is still relatively simple, but it shows how you can start building more interactive and dynamic JavaScript programs.

-## Why is important the "Hello World" example to learn how to code?
+## Why is important the "Hello World" example?

-Show drafts

 The "Hello World" example is important to learn how to code for several reasons:

-Simplicity & Accessibility: It's a very simple program that demonstrates the most basic syntax and structure of a programming language.
+1. **Simplicity & Accessibility**: It's a very simple program that demonstrates the most basic syntax and structure of a programming language.
 This makes it an easy entry point for beginners, allowing them to focus on the fundamental concepts without being overwhelmed by complexity.

-Foundation for Building: It acts as a building block for more complex programs.
+2. **Foundation for Building**: It acts as a building block for more complex programs.
 Once you understand how to write and run a "Hello World" program, you can start adding more features and functionality, gradually expanding your coding skills.

-Verification of Setup: It serves as a quick test to ensure that your development environment (compiler, interpreter, etc.) is set up correctly.
+3. **Verification of Setup**: It serves as a quick test to ensure that your development environment (compiler, interpreter, etc.) is set up correctly.
 If you can successfully run a "Hello World" program, it indicates that you're ready to start coding more substantial projects.

-Confidence Boost: Successfully running your first program, even if it's just "Hello World," can be a motivating experience.
+4. **Confidence Boost**: Successfully running your first program, even if it's just "Hello World," can be a motivating experience.
 It provides a sense of accomplishment and encourages you to continue learning and exploring the possibilities of programming.

-Universal Starting Point: The "Hello World" tradition is widespread across almost all programming languages.
+5. **Universal Starting Point**: The "Hello World" tradition is widespread across almost all programming languages.
 This makes it a familiar and unifying concept for programmers, regardless of their specific language or background.

 In essence, the "Hello World" example is like the first step on a coding journey.
 It's a simple but crucial starting point that sets the stage for further learning and exploration.